Aaron Jones Player Prop Bets for NFL Week 7 | Green Bay vs. Washington 10/24/2021

 Season Stats

-- Jones has carried the ball 83 times for a team-high 385 yards (64.2 per game), with two touchdowns.
+- Jones has churned out a team-high 385 rushing yards (64.2 per game) and scored two touchdowns.

-- The Packers have thrown the football in 55.1% of their plays from scrimmage this year while staying on the ground 44.9% of the time.
-This offensive attack ranks 14th in the NFL in points scored.
+- The Packers have run 55.1% passing plays and 44.9% rushing plays this season.
+They rank 14th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Jones' matchup with Washington.